voidKandy/espionox/README.md

 # Simplifying Ai Agents in Rust 🕵🏼

-Espionox is an attempt to make building Ai applications in Rust just as approachable as it is with other libraries such as LangChain.
+`espionox` is an attempt to make building Ai applications in Rust just as approachable as it is with other libraries such as LangChain.

 ## Why would I use Espionox?